openhab/openhab-addons/bundles/org.openhab.binding.twitter/README.md

 ## Thing Configuration

-The Twitter Account Thing requires you create a Twitter App in the Developer Page.
+The Twitter Account Thing requires you create a Twitter App in the Twitter Developer Page.

 |   Property        | Default | Required | Description                       |
 |-------------------|---------|:--------:|-----------------------------------|